OSMLatam/OSM-Notes-Common/README.md

 ## Support

 For issues or questions:

 - Create an issue in this repository
 - Check documentation in dependent projects
-- Contact: angoca@yahoo.com
+- Contact: @angoca in Telegram o social networks.

 ## Related Projects

-- [OSM-Notes-profile](https://github.com/angoca/OSM-Notes-profile) - Notes ingestion and WMS
+- [OSM-Notes-Ingestion](https://github.com/OSMLatam/OSM-Notes-Ingestion) - Notes ingestion and WMS
 - [OSM-Notes-Analytics](https://github.com/OSMLatam/OSM-Notes-Analytics) - DWH and analytics

 ## Acknowledgments